Combine the worlds of bytes and business

 Waterloo and Laurier Business Administration and Computer Science graduates often pursue careers in programming, finance, and analysis.
 They commonly work in technology, investment, and consulting companies.

-- Program Manager - Microsoft
+- Program Manager - Microsoft Corporation

-- iOS Software Engineer - Applie
+- iOS Software Engineer - Apple

 - Business Analyst - CIBC World Markets